top of page

 When its wings combed its belly they could hear it

-rasping against the clouds, its wicker heart beating
+rasping in the clouds, each wicker heart beating

-like rain into drought.
-They tried so hard to love it,
+like rain into the drought.
+They tried hard to love it;

-into the stained air of its flight, voices entering the ache of their dreams
+stretched fingers into the stained air of its flight

-There is a music of the day that sounds like the night.
+There is a music in the day that sounds like the night.

 Down by the river, where arthritic willows bend their toes

-into the ripples.
-The crackle of kindling.
-Every shade an eclipse.
+into the ripples, the crackle of kindling, every shade of an eclipse.

 ©2024